Skip to main content | Skip to section menu |

 Devonvale Hall is currently open daily from 9.30am to 5pm where Council officers are on hand to offer support and guidance as residents navigate next steps, including contacting their insurance companies.

-We have arranged for CAB staff to be on site and are currently setting up direct digital communications with those affected.
+The Council has made arrangements for CAB staff to be on site and have set up direct digital communications with those affected.
 We have also prepared some frequently asked questions and answers to share with residents.

 We understand people will continue to have questions about homes, belongings, and next steps.